tfaticone/goto-js/README.md

 * * *
 ## Description
-goto-js is a minimalistic javascript-based library that enables the user to have a scroll or goTo functionality with a smoothing algorithm.
+goto-js is a minimalistic javascript-based library that enables the user to have scrolling or goTo functionality with a smoothing algorithm.
 The smoothing algorithm can either be linear or a sine-like smoothing function, similar to that of fadeInfadeOut found in CSS.